Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

 \subsection{Initial law}

 We estimate the speed of growth of exponentially large droplets by bounding from below the time needed by a large droplet to cross some tiles.
 In each tile, we use $n\pm$ boundary conditions in order to take into account the effect of the droplet.
 A major difficulty is to control the configuration until the arrival of the supercritical droplets.
 We introduce an adequate hypothesis on the initial law describing the configuration into the tile when the droplet enters.
-This is achieved with the help of the following definitions.
+This is achieved with the help of the following definitions. \textit{$n$-small parallelepipeds}.
+Let $n\geq1$.
+A parallelepiped is $n$-small if all its sides have a length larger than $\ln\ln\beta$ and smaller than $n\ln\beta$.
+A parallelepiped is $0$-small if all its sides have a length larger than $\ln\ln\beta$ and smaller than $2\ln\ln\beta$. \textit{Restricted ensemble}.
+Let $n\geq0$.
+We denote by $m_n$ the volume of the $n$-dimensional critical droplet.
+Let $Q$ be an $n$-small parallelepiped.
+The restricted ensemble ${\cal R}_n(Q)$ is the set of the configurations $\sigma$ in $Q$ such that $|\sigma| \leq m_n$ and $H_Q^{n\pm}(\sigma)\leq\Ga_n$, that is,